Beluga whale: Colour

 The adult beluga is rarely mistaken for any other species, because it is completely white or whitish-grey in colour.
 Calves are usually born grey, and by the time they are a month old, have turned dark grey or blue grey.
 They then start to progressively lose their pigmentation until they attain their distinctive white colouration, at the age of seven years in females and nine in males.
 The white colouration of the skin is an adaptation to life in the Arctic that allows belugas to camouflage themselves in the polar ice caps as protection against their main predators, polar bears and killer whales.
 Unlike other cetaceans, the belugas seasonally shed their skin.
 During the winter, the epidermis thickens and the skin can become yellowish, mainly on the back and fins.
 When they migrate to the estuaries during the summer, they rub themselves on the gravel of the riverbeds to remove the cutaneous covering.
+Belugas annually molt their skin as a way to remove harmful bacteria or damaged epidermal tissue that could potentially be invaded by foreign pathogens.